city image background

 After the euthanasia, you are welcome to spend as much time as you need with your pet to say goodbye.
 If you’ve chosen any cremation services to handle your pet’s body, your veterinarian will reconfirm your choices and gently transport your pet when you are ready.
 If you’ve chosen any keepsakes offered by the crematorium, like Claw Paw Prints, Ink nose prints, or other memorabilia, your veterinarian will reconfirm your choices before leaving your home.
 If you have any questions or want to change your mind about any of your choices, you can discuss your options with your veterinarian before they leave your home.

 After the in home euthanasia procedure, your veterinarian will provide you with time to say goodbye to your pet.
 Once you're ready, they will re-confirm your preferred aftercare option that you choose when reserving your time with your veterinarian.
-In Phoenix you can select three types of cremation services:
+In Phoenix you can select two types of cremation services:

 • Individual Cremation (Ashes Returned): An individual cremation is a process where your pet will be cremated and separated with physical barriers in the chamber.
 This ensures the separation from other pets in the chamber so you may reunite with your pet’s ashes.
 Your pet’s ashes will be returned to you in an urn of your choice.
 If you choose an additional urn then your pet’s ashes will be returned in the urn of your choice.